 A New Jersey state judge in Bergen County denied a motion by C.R.
-Bard on Thursday to throw out a $68 million verdict awarded to a woman injured by defects in the company’s pelvic mesh products.
+Bard to throw out a $68 million verdict awarded to a woman injured by defects in the company’s pelvic mesh products.

 Bard moved for a judgment notwithstanding the verdict, a new trial and for remittitur on damages, arguing that the evidence didn’t support the verdict and that the damages award was excessive.
-But Superior Court Judge James DeLuca denied the company’s motions, leaving the verdict intact.
+But Superior Court Judge James DeLuca on Oct.
+11 denied the company’s motions, leaving the verdict intact.
 The company is expected to file an appeal.

 The ruling leaves standing a jury’s award from April of $23 million in compensatory damages to plaintiff Mary McGinniss, $10 million in damages for loss of consortium to her husband, Thomas, and $35 million in punitive damages.
 The jury made the award after hearing that McGinniss had to undergo multiple surgical procedures and suffers permanent pain as a result of defects in Bard’s Avaulta Solo Prolapse Repair System and its Align Transobturator Stress Urinary Incontinence Repair System.
 The jury found that the Bard products were defectively designed and failed to display adequate warnings.